AdaCore/cuda/doc/installation.rst

 aarch64 Linux then the following tools are required:

  - An aarch64 Linux environment with CUDA drivers on the target.
- - An installation of GNAT Pro, version 24.0w (20230413) or later for building the gnat-cuda bindings on the development host.
  - An installation of GNAT Pro cross toolchain for aarch64-linux, version 24.0w (20230413) or later, on the development host.